wmelvin/ImagePicker/README.md

 ##### Help / Online docs

-Open the URL for the README file in using default web browser.
+Open the URL for this README file using the default web browser.

 ##### Help / About